Does Morning Sickness Hurt Your Baby? Depends On The Severity

 Morning sickness, for the most part, is just a huge pain in the butt that everyone hates, according to the March of Dimes.
 It's enormously inconvenient, it does not just come in the morning, and it doesn't happen to every mom.
 However, when it becomes severe, as is the case with women who are diagnosed with the condition hyperemesis gravidarum, it can become a concern for mother and child, according to Live Science.
 The risk lies with a lack of nutrition flowing to mother and baby, and the severe dehydration that can occur when a mother cannot keep food or liquids down.
 Some women may even have to undergo periods of hospitalization to address their fluid and nutritive needs.
 For me, it meant not only having to get infusions of nutrition and simple fluids, but also week-long jaunts to the hospital for iron infusion and packed red blood cells.
 I was basically a vampire when I was pregnant.

-The strange thing is that while up to 85 percent of women experience nausea and vomiting at some point during their pregnancy, as per the American Pregnancy Association, science has yet to discover why it is that this phenomenon exists.
+The strange thing is that while nausea and vomiting is a normal occurrence during pregnancy for many women, science has yet to discover why it is that this phenomenon exists.
 There are hypotheses, sure.
 It's thought that morning sickness is hormonal or related to the alterations occurring in the vestibular system, but researchers have yet to pinpoint the origin.
 At this point, it's just "Meh.
 It happens a lot to pregnant women."
 How blasted unsatisfying is that?

 The same goes for hyperemesis, according to the March of Dimes, though they at least have some idea of which women are more likely to suffer from it.
 If you're pregnant with a girl, if you're overweight, if you have a family history of hyperemesis, or if you suffer from migraines are just some of the risks.
 I'm unfortunate enough to have ticked several of these boxes.